ymark/Timer/README.md

 Timers can have 3 different operations/statuses:

 * **start** : this operation starts the timer
-* **stop** : this operation stop the timer
+* **stop** : this operation stop the timer (you can start it again afterwards)
-* **pause** : this operation pauses the timer
+* **restart** : this operation resets the timer and start it again (removes the previous time intervals)

-The difference between stop and pause, is that after stoping a timer it can be reused (practically we reset the timer), while if we pause the timer we can resume it afterwards.
+The difference between start and restart, is that after restarting a timer it becomes empty and it can be reused (practically we reset the timer), while if we stop it and the start it, practically we resume it.

 ### Reporting